‘Stranger Things’ Season 2: Millie Bobby Brown Drops Gems On Eleven Ahead Of Release Date

 — Entertainment Weekly (@EW) September 28, 2017

-Although Barb won’t be returning in Season 2, The Duffer Brothers revealed that she will be part of Nancy’s storyline thus fans may get #Justice4Barb after all.
+Although Barb won’t be returning in Season 2, the Duffer Brothers revealed that she will be part of Nancy’s storyline, thus fans may get #Justice4Barb after all.

 S02.
 October 27. pic.twitter.com/pfnnQmlB0m